Country of birth

 In measuring social exclusion we found that immigrants from non–English speaking countries consistently experience more social exclusion than native-born Australians.

-The rate of deep social exclusion was similar in 2017 for immigrants from non–English speaking countries (5.6%) and people born in Australia (5.8%), and lower for immigrants from English-speaking countries (4.4%).
+The rate of deep social exclusion was 7% in 2018 for immigrants from non–English speaking countries, 6.1% for people born in Australia and lower for immigrants from English-speaking countries (3.4%).

-Over the period 2008–17, the gap between the social exclusion of people born in Australia and of those born overseas has narrowed.
+Over the period 2009 to 2018, the gap between the social exclusion of people born in Australia and of those born overseas has narrowed.

 In the graph below, the ‘all social exclusion’ lines show the total of marginal social exclusion and deep social exclusion.